Traumatic Brain Injury Aftercare Treatment in Fort Worth

 Or fill in the form at the bottom of the page for more information or to book an initial consultation.

-Dr. Spencer O. Miller is the owner and Medical Director of the Brain Treatment Center Fort Worth as well as the Brain Treatment Centers in Dallas and Plano.
-He is a board-certified neurologist, who has been in practice for 15 years.
+Dr. Spencer O. Miller is the owner and Medical Director of the Brain Treatment Centers in Fort Worth, Dallas, and Plano.
+He is a board-certified neurologist who has been in practice for 15 years.

 Dr. Miller specializes in MeRT® (Magnetic e-Resonance Therapy) treatment of traumatic brain injury, depression, post-traumatic stress disorder, dementia, autism, and multiple other neurological conditions.

-He is also affiliated with Baylor University Medical Center, where he specializes in stroke, headache medicine, traumatic brain injury, post-traumatic stress disorder, and seizure.
+He is also affiliated with Baylor University Medical Center, where he specializes in stroke, headache medicine, traumatic brain injury, post-traumatic stress disorder, and seizures.

 Hear from more of those who received MeRT for Head Injuries